Yandex Cloud

 r43 4.3.1 Ubuntu 22.04 LTS No Yes

-When creating a new function version, the builder may automatically install dependencies required for the function to run.
+When creating a new function version, the builder may automatically install dependencies required for the function.
 For more information about the requirements and restrictions, see Building and managing R function dependencies.

-Cloud Functions automatically captures an application's standard output streams and sends them to the centralized logging system available in Yandex Cloud.
-This system also logs service records about the start and end of each function and any errors that occur during its execution.
-For more information about the log format, see R function runtime logging.
+Cloud Functions automatically captures the application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
+This system also logs entries about the start and end of each function execution, as well as any errors that occur during execution.
+For more information about the log format, see R function execution logging.

-If you want to learn more about how to write in R or how certain statements work, we recommend taking a basic course on Stepik.
+If you want to learn more programming in R or how certain constructs work, we recommend taking a basic course on Stepik.

 Was the article helpful?